Henry P. Northrop: Vicar Apostolic of North Carolina

 On September 16, 1881, Northrop was appointed the second vicar apostolic of North Carolina and titular bishop of Rosalia by Pope Leo XIII.
-He received his episcopal consecration on January 8, 1882, at the Baltimore Cathedral from Cardinal James Gibbons, with Bishops John Keane and Thomas Becker serving as co-consecrators.
+He received his episcopal consecration on January 8, 1882, at the Cathedral of the Assumption of the Virgin Mary in Baltimore from Cardinal James Gibbons, with Bishops John Keane and Thomas Becker serving as co-consecrators.

 Bishop of Charleston

-In addition to his duties as vicar apostolic, Northrup was named the fourth bishop of the Diocese of Charleston on January 27, 1883 by Leo XIII.
+In addition to his duties as vicar apostolic, Northrup was named the fourth bishop of Charleston on January 27, 1883, by Leo XIII.
 Northrup resigned his post as vicar apostolic on February 4, 1888, while remaining bishop of Charleston.
 Henry Northrop died in Charleston on June 7, 1916, at the age of 74.